Time is Money: Maximize Time at Disney World!

 Extended Evening Theme Park Hours

 Extended evening hours are available on select nights in select theme parks for guests staying at a Disney Deluxe Resort, Disney Deluxe Villa Resort, the Swan/Dolphin and Shades of Green.
-Select attractions, dining and merchandise locations will be open for an extra 2 hours after the park closes to the public.
+Select attractions, dining and shops will be open for an extra 2 hours after the park closes to the public.

 Extended Evening Hours availability (subject to change):